 The disaster recovery plan should factor in ways to deal with mass outrages, which could last for extended periods of time.

 A disaster recovery set up may work fine when installed.
 In fact, it may be perfect when tested under controlled conditions.
 But this is no guarantee that it would still work when a hurricane strikes and floods the server room at 3 am.
 Any small change in the infrastructure, such as adding new hardware or a new dependency, can make the backup inoperative.
 It is important to test the disaster recovery plan as often as possible, and testing often offers the chance to discover what has been overlooked.

 Many companies do not test the disaster recovery plan frequently, as testing consumes time and money.
 This is a big mistake and can diminish the entire investment incurred to set up the disaster recovery mechanism.

-Have a clear plan in place as to updating the information in your strategy, who should have access to the strategy and what should happen if disaster strikes and the manager isn’t there.
+Have a clear plan in place to update the information in your strategy, who should have access to the strategy, and what should happen if disaster strikes and the manager isn’t there.

 Most companies have their hands full trying to run their core business operations without having time to look into aspects such as data recovery plans.
 Outsourcing these non-core, yet essential activities is a good way to still maintain this as a priority and protect your data.
 STORServer offers comprehensive data protection and disaster recovery solutions tailored to the company’s needs.
 With our backup appliances, robust software partners and expertise, we know how to implement an effective data protection plan for your business.
 Contact us today.